JoMI103/JoMI103.github.io/_portfolio/2 AbbyAdventure.md

 <div align = "Left">

-Concept: Abby Adventure is 2D game where the player controls Abby, an explorer who, upon returning home, finds her village apparently abandoned.
+Concept: Abby Adventure, a Metroidvania 2D game where the player controls Abby, an explorer who, upon returning home, finds her village apparently abandoned.
 Abby will have to unravel what happened to the inhabitants and find a way to bring them back. <br> <br> <br>

-Context: Game made in unity for the subject "Projeto Aplicado 1" (Applied Project 1) <br> <br>
+Context: Game made in unity <br> <br>

 Made by: João Barbosa, Pedro Silva, Jorge Mansilhas <br> <br>

-My role: Main Programmer
+My role: Main Programmer and Designer

 </div>